 - Ultra-comfortable making these suitable for long listening sessions.

 - These headphones are substantially more expensive than the M50xBT2.

-- Excellent audio quality that is both loud and clear.
-But it does lose some sparkle in Bluetooth mode.
+- Excellent audio quality that is loud, accurate, and clear.

 Should You Buy?

 The Audio-Technica ATH-M50xBT2 is a worthy successor to the previous model.
 Functional and practical improvements across the board make it an enticing option.
 High build quality, excellent sound profile, and detailed app functionality.
 Battery life is also massive.
 All this at a reasonable price point makes the ATH-M50xBT2 one of the best Bluetooth DJ headphones available today.